LazyGatto/custommailcow-ldap/README.md

 ## Limitations

+### Startup problem

+While restart all containers with `docker compose up` **ldap-mailcow** may stop due to error, because API not ready.
+It has to be done in `depends` directive, or so on.
+But I dont have idea how to do that for now ;)

 ### WebUI and EAS authentication

 This tool enables authentication for Dovecot and SOGo, which means you will be able to log into POP3, SMTP, IMAP, and SOGo Web-Interface. **You will not be able to log into mailcow UI or EAS using your LDAP credentials by default.**

-As a workaround, you can hook IMAP authentication directly to mailcow by adding the following code above [this line](https://github.com/mailcow/mailcow-dockerized/blob/48b74d77a0c39bcb3399ce6603e1ad424f01fc3e/data/web/inc/functions.inc.php#L608):
+As a workaround, you can hook IMAP authentication directly to mailcow by adding the following code above [this line](https://github.com/mailcow/mailcow-dockerized/blob/d6c3c58f429a4cd9d4bcf6f2f3ab0dc2c13b00f8/data/web/inc/functions.inc.php#L987):

 ```php
     $mbox = imap_open ("{dovecot:993/imap/ssl/novalidate-cert}INBOX", $user, $pass);